salesforcecli/plugin-data/messages/soql.query.md

 # flags.output-file.summary

-File where records are written.
+File where records are written; only CSV and JSON output formats are supported.

 # displayQueryRecordsRetrieved